dmgtorres/pharmabuilder/README.md

 ## Acknowledgements

-This work was developed for the Molecular Modelling Project, as part of the Erasmus Mundus Joint Master in ChEMoinformatics+, co-funded by the European Union (Programme ERASMUS2027, ERASMUS-EDU-2021-PEX-EMJM-MOB, Project number 101050809).
+This work was developed under the supervision of Prof. João Aires de Sousa (NOVA University Lisbon) and Prof. Gilles Marcou (University of Strasbourg) for the Molecular Modelling Project, as part of the Erasmus Mundus Joint Master in ChEMoinformatics+, co-funded by the European Union (Programme ERASMUS2027, ERASMUS-EDU-2021-PEX-EMJM-MOB, Project number 101050809).

 ## Changelog